eigerco/solana-spec/implementation-details.md

 The higher the node's weight, the more pull requests will be sent to it.

-Each pull request contains one of the `CrdsFilter`s from the list and the requesting node's `LegacyContactInfo` as a `CrdsValue`.
-The node's `LegacyContactInfo` contains details of the node that sent the pull request - a list of its IP addresses, public key, and wallclock.
+Each pull request contains one of the `CrdsFilter`s from the list and the requesting node's `ContactInfo` as a `CrdsValue`.
+The node's `ContactInfo` contains details of the node that sent the pull request - a list of its IP addresses, public key, and wallclock.

+When a node receives a pull request, before processing it further, it uses the `ContactInfo` crds value to check the following:
+- ensures the node is not sending a pull request to itself,
+- ensures the sending node has responded to a `Ping` message,
-When a node receives a pull request, it inserts the pull request value, `LegacyContactInfo`, into its `crds`, or updates the existing one in case of duplicate.
-Then, it checks whether the pull request comes from a valid address as a pull response needs to be sent back.
-Next, the node checks the pull request wallclock value - if it is not within 15 seconds of the current node's wallclock, the request is ignored.
-Otherwise, a node gathers its own data from the `crds` table and checks if the data it holds exists in the provided `CrdsFilter`.
+- checks the wallclock value - if it is not within 15 seconds of the current node's wallclock, the request is ignored.

+Then, the node gathers its own data from the `crds` table and checks if the data it holds exists in the provided `CrdsFilter`.

 As was already [explained](#crds), the `CrdsShards` structure holds a `shards` vector whose elements are index maps of `CrdsValue`s indexes in the `crds` table and their hashes.
 The `shards` vector allows the node to quickly find and filter out `CrdsValue`s that the pull request sender already has in its `crds`.